QEDjl-project/QEDbase.jl/docs/src/lorentz_vectors.md

 If any required functions are missing or incorrectly implemented, this will raise a `RegistryError` that provides details on what needs to be fixed.

-> **Note:** Technically, the registration will add your `CustomType` to the trait `LorentzVectorLike`, which implements the list of accessor functions
+!!! note

-> for your type.
+    Technically, the registration will add your `CustomType` to the trait `LorentzVectorLike`, which implements the list of accessor functions for your type.

 ### Step 4: Using the Custom Lorentz Vector